Flynn Reef, Cairns 16.73382, 146.27531

 Although Flynn Reef is one of the closest reefs to the continental shelf and the Pacific Ocean, it’s only 30 minutes from Cairns.

-There are many dive sites at this reef, suitable for beginner and experienced divers and even snorkelers.
+This reef has many dive sites suitable for beginner, experienced divers, and even snorkelers.

 No matter your diving preference, you’ll encounter marine animals, small and large.
 You’re also likely to see dolphins, sharks and whales!

 Flynn Reef offers ideal diving year-round; however, when visiting the reef from November to December, you’ll see the corals during their annual spawning– a ‘bucket list’ experience.
 Flynn Reef and its various dive sites are perfect for any diving enthusiast.